 If after reviewing your statutory entitlements you decide that you need or want extra cover you should make sure that whichever personal insurance policy you have, it is valid in a war zone or a war-like activity.

-You should make sure that whichever personal insurance policy you have, it is valid in a war zone or in war-like activity.
-These are called ‘war exclusions’, but can apply more widely than just in war.
+Most life insurance policies contain what are called ‘war exclusions’, which usually apply more widely than just in war.
+This means effectively that the cover may be void if something happens while you are on deployment or engaged in other activity defined as ‘war-like’, which may include military exercises or training in Australia.
 Even if you are applying for a new insurance policy that does not contain these exclusions, the insurance company might not agree to accept you because of the nature of your ADF duties.